Resilience at the Workplace_Herrmann_Blog Header

 The Whole Brain® Thinking methodology provides the framework to make these perspectives visible.
 It categorizes our thinking into four "Quadrants"—Analytical (A), Practical (B), Relational (C), and Experimental (D)—allowing us to map how an entire organization processes change:

-The Cognitive Resilience Compass: 16 Strategic Antidotes
+The Cognitive Resilience Compass: Your 10-Minute Cognitive Stand-up

 These tactics are the practical application of Thinking Agility.
 They allow a leader to override the "auto-pilot" default and consciously move into a mindset that is ready for the future.